ElishaAz/halium9-recovery-external-storage/README.md

 # halium9-recovery-external-storage
-Install Halium 9 to recovery and external storage on Redmi Note 8 (ginkgo)
+Install Halium 9 to recovery and external storage on Redmi Note 8 (ginkgo) to allow Dual Booting.

 ## 1. Before starting
 As with any OS operations, there is a chance of loosing data, or even bricking your phone. **Back up any important data before starting**.
 I will not be held responsible for anything.